OpenCDSS/cdss-app-aug3-fortran/README.md

 ### 2018 revision to `aug4.for` creating `aug4_db.for`

-`aug4.for` was revised to generate input files for areas in the Laramie-Fox Hills and Arapahoe Aquifers in the Designated Basins.
+`aug4.for` version 0.81 was revised to generate input files for areas in the Laramie-Fox Hills and Arapahoe Aquifers in the Designated Basins.
 In 2018 the model files for these aquifers within the Designated Basins were revised because of new geology.
 It was also found that these revisions required that the pre-processor needed to expand the area used to generate input information.
-The verison was renamed `aug4_db.for` and was given version number 0.91 and this code should only be used for the Designated Basin Excel program.
+The revised pre-processor was renamed `aug4_db.for`and this code should only be used for the Designated Basin AUG3 applications.
-All other versions of the Excel Program should apply `aug4.for` version 0.81.
+All other AUG3 applications should continue to use `aug4.for`.

 ## Repository Contents